JWexlerBM/festivalofarchaeology/_tutorials/first-steps-in-photoscan.md

 We are going to use one of the industry's best packages for photogrammetry, which does not need a high end graphics card.
 This package is called Metashape and is made by Agisoft.
 You can download the [standard version](http://www.agisoft.com/downloads/installer/) and apply for a **[demo key](http://www.agisoft.com/downloads/installer/#)**.

-Open the Photoscan package and you will see this interface appear.
+Open the Metashape package and you will see this interface appear.
 Sort of scary?
 It is pretty simple to use, just follow the instructions over the next few pages.

 ![The photoscan window]{{ site.baseurl }}(/images/photoscan.jpg "Photoscan interface window")